 Clearly, bitcoin has gone through a lot and is here to stay.
 The question is: where will bitcoin be in the next 30 years in 2050?
 Let’s find out.

 What Do Onlookers Have to Say?

-Another prominent figure in the crypto space, John Pfeiffer, a partner at Pfeiffer Capital based out in London, has also made a long-term prediction.
-He predicts the value of Bitcoin would be $700,000 in the long-term.
-This prediction implies that Bitcoin would increase about 74 times its current price.
-While this may sound like a bold prediction, it is good we refresh your memory that in 2017, Bitcoin went from about $900 to about $20,000.
-That phenomenal increase in the year 2017 is about 22 times.
 Putting this event into consideration, a long-term prediction of $700,000 would not be far-fetched.
 Private investors often hold Gold as a means of keeping their money in something more dependable than the intrinsically worthless fiat.
-He believes that investors could ditch there privately held Gold for Bitcoin, seen as it is much easier to store and much more secure; instead of keeping Gold bars buried in their backyards or safe boxes.
+He believes that investors could ditch their privately held Gold for Bitcoin, seen as it is much easier to store and much more secure; instead of keeping Gold bars buried in their backyards or safe boxes.

 What Do We Think?

 Bitcoin appears to be a perfect alternative currency to fiat, a store of value that is independent of the influence of the government or financial institutions.
-Sometime in the future, it could become the world’s default currency.
-In any case, it is necessary to point out that; digital currencies fluctuate, and no one person can accurately predict its exact price.
-It solely depends on the prevailing conditions of the market.
+While nobody can predict bitcoin’s price with absolute certainty, it ‘s conceivable that bitcoin would eventually become the world’s default currency given its unique properties.